-Sustainability & luxury pricing : Customers are now more concerned about what is inside their mattress and
+Sustainability & luxury pricing: Customers are now more concerned about what is inside their mattresses and

-accessories, in order to protect their own wellbeing as well that of the environment.
+accessories, in order to protect their own well-being as well as that of the environment.
 The sustainability angle helps

 rationalise the higher price point, thus the correlation between luxury sleep products and the sustainability benefits they offer is growing.

-Pillows crop up : Earlier both retailers and industrialists would see pillows as an “add-on” thing on mattress purchase.
+Pillows crop up: Earlier both retailers and industrialists would see pillows as an “add-on” thing on mattress purchases.
 Many were just given away for free.
 Now the pillow is carving out a strong market for itself outside of the luxury segment too.
 Brands are willingly venturing into the accessory segment.
 For example, Sleepyhead now offers

-soft microfiber pillows at reasonable pricing that provide adequate neck support.
+soft microfiber pillows at reasonable pricing that provide an adequate neck support.

-Real time effect : The larger sleep health environment has As togetherness and context become increasingly important trends for both society and industry, through its Color Direction 2021, Milliken & Company has embraced colors and textures that complement each other to reflect these vital values.
+Real-time effect: The larger sleep health environment has As togetherness and context become increasingly important trends for both society and industry, through its Color Direction 2021, Milliken & Company has embraced colours and textures that complement each other to reflect these vital values.

 Mattress accessories can range from functional to fashionable, and include mattress covers, bed skirts, mattress pads, wheels, pillows that prop up certain parts of the body and dozens other types